 None of these exactly check all of the boxes when you think of the best small business health insurance options.

 That's because the best way to offer health care for small business is relatively new.
+It's actually an affordable and flexible alternative to group health insurance.
 The new reimbursement model of health insurance, where employers reimburse employees for individual health insurance tax free rather than buying it for them, comes in a couple of different flavors.

 The first, the Qualified Small Employer HRA (QSEHRA), was designed specifically for small businesses like yours, with less than 50 employees.
 There are annual limits on contributions and employees must be enrolled in a health plan that meets minimum essential coverage requirements.